 I currently have the entire Game Boy game collection made up of all published games in Japan, US and Europe, unlicensed games and several homebrew cartridges.
 So, I think I have a good relationship with this brick!

-I started 9 years ago developing PC games and browser games, and after that, iPhone and Android games….. but I never ended up feeling satisfied.
-One day I found the GBDK (the Gameboy development kit), with the Tile designer interface and Map Builder.
+I started 10 years ago developing PC games and browser games, and after that, iPhone and Android games….. but I never ended up feeling satisfied.
+One day I found the GBDK (the Game Boy development kit), with the Tile designer interface and Map Builder.
 Knowing C programming, I wanted to try it and it hooked me.

-I’ve tried other tools to develop, like Chris Maltby’s platform, GB Studio.
+Apart from using the GBDK, I have also tried other tools like Chris Maltby’s platform, GB Studio.
 It’s a fantastic tool for people with a lot of creativity but without so much knowledge of programming.
-If you complement it with some programming concepts, you can achieve beautiful things.
-One of my previous game ‘Lunar Journey’ has entirely been assembly with GB Studio.

-Greenboy Games is solely dedicated to produce and sell GB games in physical format (cartridges).
-When I decided to create the Greenboy Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the Gameboy as a console.
+Greenboy Cartridge Games is solely dedicated to produce and sell cartridge games in physical format for handheld consoles.
+When I decided to create the Greenboy Cartridge Games studio, the spirit that I wanted to maintain has been the preservation of the cartridge game and the retro handheld as a console.
 The reason is that playing on a current PC that supports a game with lots of CPU, GPU, and RAM surpasses the gaming experience with a tiny 32kb games.
-Neither the music can be equally worked, nor the graphics, nor the colour palette, nor the dimensions of the game screen, and so on with long etcetera.
+Neither the music can be equally worked, nor the graphics, nor the colour palette, nor the dimensions of the game screen, and so on with long etc.